Chester Elton, #1 Bestselling Business Author, Organizational Culture, Employee Engagement and Leadership Expert

 Iryna Leonova is passionate about utilizing scientific methods in HR work to identify reliable metrics, measure progress, and predict future trends.
 Iryna holds a B.Sc.
 (Hons) in genetics and cytology and a Ph.D. in biochemistry from V. Karazin Kharkiv National University in Ukraine.
 After switching her career focus to Human Resources, Iryna has worked in both private and public sector.
 She graduated from the Human Resources Management Certificate program offered by the University of Calgary and earned the Certified Recognition Professional (CRP) designation from Recognition Professionals International.

-Susie Lyons is a Team Consultant for Organizational Effectiveness at Vanderbilt University Medical Center in Nashville, TN.
-Susie has worked at Vanderbilt in the areas of Engagement and Recognition for more than 10 years and is a CRP graduate and former RPI Board Member.
+Susie Lyons is an Engagement Consultant for Workforce Performance Excellence at Vanderbilt University Medical Center (over 23,000 employees) in Nashville, TN.
+Susie has worked at Vanderbilt in the areas of human resources, engagement and recognition for over 30 years and teaches ‘Leadership Tactics for Engagement’ including recognition to VUMC’s new leaders.
+She is a CRP graduate and former RPI Board Member.

 Tim Miller, Augeo Marketing, Inc.